ciro-mota/ansible_selfhost_vpn/README.md

 ```
 - Finally you can visit the `wg-easy` at your server's IP address on port `51821` to configure your WireGuard devices.

+## 🔓 Extras

-You can also configure the [Nginx Proxy Manager](https://nginxproxymanager.com/guide/) so that you can access your services over the internet using a domain name.
+This script also installs the [Nginx Proxy Manager](https://nginxproxymanager.com/guide/) and you can also configure for you can access your services over the internet using a domain name.
 You should access it through your server's IP address on port `81`.

 On your first access you must access it with the credentials below: